 Non-Compliance with the Code of Ethics.
-The FCC Group has a Code of Ethics and Conduct, a Manual for Criminal Prevention, and Anti-Corruption, Agent, Gifts, Human Rights and Partner Relationship Policies regarding compliance that have been approved by the Board of Directors, as well as a protocol for the prevention and eradication of bullying, all of which are binding on anyone linked to any company in the FCC Group.
+The FCC Group has a Code of Ethics and Conduct, a Manual for Criminal Prevention and, among others, Anti-Corruption, Human Rights, Tenders, Agents, Gifts and partner relationship Policies regarding Compliance that have been approved by the Board of Directors, as well as a protocol for the prevention and eradication of bullying, all of which are binding on anyone linked to any company in the FCC Group.
 The high level body entrusted with promoting and supervising the Compliance Model is the Compliance Committee, chaired by the Corporate Compliance Officer.